MigueGo/Get-SPFarmLogs/README.md

 ```

-note: important you need to run your Powershell windows in administrator mode.
+note: it's important to run your Powershell console in administrator mode.

 ## Detailed Description